What’s Your Business Really Worth?

 If you’re curious, get an estimate for your business value.
 But then, what do you do if there’s a big gap between what you’d be willing to sell your agency for and what it’s likely to bring?
 That’s the time to learn about other options – from selling to employees to implementing a strategy for building value to retaining control and instituting incentives for others to manage the business.
 To help with those decisions when the day inevitably comes for an exit, it’s important to have an Exit Plan in place that will enable you to be proactive and drive the results that you want to achieve.

 So, what’s your agency worth?
 At the end of the day, it’s what you and a willing buyer agree to.
 And at TobinLeff, it’s our job to get you there.
-Give us a call (412/515-0120, ext.
+Contact our team today.
+Either give us a call (412/515-0120, ext.
 102) or email me at email@example.com to find out more about how we do that.